lw8192/Red-Team-Rising/Tunneling/Pivot_Scanning.md

 ## ProxyChains
 Use tools like ProxyChains to scan new hosts without dropping tools to disk.
 /etc/proxychains.conf #config file.
 Specify SOCKS4/5 proxy
+### SSH Dynamic Tunnels
 Set up an SSH dynamic tunnel through a bastion host to scan an internal subnet using creds:

     ssh -D 9050 user@bastion -N -f
+### Chisel
 Set up a reverse tunnel using [Chisel](https://github.com/jpillora/chisel):
 (For CTFs you will most likely need the AMD64/x86_64 binary)

     ./chisel server -p 8001 --reverse        #start Chisel server on attack box
     ./chisel client 10.10.10.10:8001 R:1080:socks    #connect from to it from a client target server
     # add 'socks5 127.0.0.1 1080 ' to /etc/proxychains.conf
-Nmap scan through a dynamic SOCKS proxy (only -sT will work - can be a bit slow with an SSH tunnel so setting up a Chisel proxy might be a better option):
+### Nmap scan through a dynamic SOCKS proxy
+Only -sT will work - can be a bit slow with an SSH tunnel so setting up a Chisel proxy might be a better option:

     proxychains nmap 10.10.10.10 -sT -p 80, 443
     proxychains nmap -iL ips.txt -sT -sV
-Web access:
+### Web access:

     Use FoxyProxy Firefox extension and add a SOCKS5 proxy 127.0.0.1:9050 to access a site through a dynamic tunnel
 [Using Burp Through a SOCKS5 Proxy](https://dev.to/adamkatora/how-to-use-burp-suite-through-a-socks5-proxy-with-proxychains-and-chisel-507e)